 The Mandalorian season 3 cast

-The cast of The Mandalorian season 3 will almost certainly be led by Pedro Pascal as the titular character, Din Djarin.
+The cast of The Mandalorian season 3 is led by Pedro Pascal as the titular character, Din Djarin.
 Pascal voices Mando and portrays him sans helmet, while a body double actor takes on the full suit.

-With Grogu going off to train with Luke, it's unclear if the puppet will appear next season.
-But we are likely to see Gina Carano as Cara Duke and Carl Weathers as Greef Karga.
-Giancarlo Eposito's Moff Gideon was not killed in the season 2 finale and could continue to be a threat.
+As for other recurring cast members, Carl Weathers will reappear as Greef Karga.
+Giancarlo Eposito's Moff Gideon was not killed in the season 2 finale and continues to be a threat.

-Since Mando is now in possession of the Dark Saber, he may get caught up in the war for Mandalore, which could mean the return of Katee Sackhoff as Bo-Katan Kryze and Mercedes Varnado as Kosta Reeves.
+Since Mando is now in possession of the Dark Saber, he is likely to get caught up in the war for Mandalore, which means the return of Katee Sackhoff as Bo-Katan Kryze and Mercedes Varnado as Kosta Reeves.